DCAN-Labs/cdni-brain/docs/modules.md

 * fsl
 * workbench
     - Note that the default version used to be 1.5.0 but is now 2.0.1, which has different default settings.
-Depending on use case you may need to load workbench/1.5.0, 1.4.2, or another older version for compatability
+Depending on use case you may need to load workbench/1.5.0, 1.4.2, or another older version for compatibility
 * freesurfer
-* matlab (most versions from R2010b through R2023b available)
+* matlab (most versions from R2010b through R2025b available)

 Some other helpful modules include: